 You don't want to stop here though.
 Your value and cost factors are usually multi-dimensional and include a range of sub-criteria that could even be weighted differently, for example:

-- On the value side, this could mean questioning whether a mid-term rise in revenue is more important than long-term strategic fit?
+On the value side, this could mean questioning whether a mid-term rise in revenue is more important than long-term strategic fit?

-- Or on the cost side, whether the development effort is more crucial for product success than the marketing dollars spent?
+Or on the cost side, whether the development effort is more crucial for product success than the marketing dollars spent?

 Sometimes this can feel like comparing apples and oranges, but mapping out the right criteria is the first key step to bring clarity to the process.

-Luckily there are tools and ready to use templates built on the most effective decision-making methods that can guide you through this process.
+Check out our detailed guide on how to set up a prioritization framework yourself or just pick one of our ready to use templates built on the most effective decision-making methods that can guide you through this process.